hyperledger/firefly/docs/tutorials/chains/tezos_testnet.md

 - Create a new Tezos based stack named `tezos` with `1` member
 - Disable `multiparty` mode.
 We are going to be using this FireFly node as a Web3 gateway, and we don't need to communicate with a consortium here
-- Merge the custom config created above with the generated `tezosonnect` config file
+- Merge the custom config created above with the generated `tezosconnect.yml` config file

 To do this, run the following command: